Fix dental problems with porcelain veneers

 The ‘Trial Smile’

 Once everything’s been prepared, we can then discuss what the porcelain veneers will look like.
-We also do what we call a ‘trial smile’ where we are able to place that fabric on the teeth.
+This usually occurs one week after the initial consultation.
+We do this using a ‘wax up’ of the final result.
+We could sometimes do what we call a ‘trial smile’ where we are able to place that fabric on your teeth using a temporary veneer material.
+We are also now increasingly utilising Digital Smile Design applications which allow us to digitally show you what your smile could look like.

 This is a great way for you to see what the dental veneers will look like before you make the investment.